HoangViet252006/Blackjack-Detection-Real-time/README.md

 Here is my python source code.
 The following are the functions
 - Detect cards
 - Classify Cards as player or dealer cards
-- calculate the score for each hand.
+- Calculate the score for each hand.

 ## Output Videos